haera/HACS408E/content/schedule/week-10/hw/index.md

   - When was this firmware built?
   - What SSH client does it run?
 - Does this firmware contain a web server?
 If so, where are the files in the file system?
+- Is the `shadow` file included in the file system?

 {{% /steps %}}